-The Windows Store is the App Store Mac Developers Secretly Want
+The Microsoft Store is the App Store Mac Developers Secretly Want

 Remember when Microsoft made a mobile OS?
 The official name escapes me now — Windows 8 Metro Live.NET RT for Workgroups, I think — but they definitely tried.
 They even gobbled up Nokia and then unceremoniously digested it on their warpath to an alternative mobile platform.
 That mostly didn’t work (yet).

-But while they were bootstrapping the next big mobile ecosystem, they created something that became a monster: the Windows Store.
+But while they were bootstrapping the next big mobile ecosystem, they created something that became a monster: the Microsoft Store.

 Through several detours and false starts, Microsoft has finally settled on UWP — the Universal Windows Platform — as their vehicle for delivering apps without using adware-laden Win32 EXE installers.
-And today, UWP apps can be downloaded from Windows Store on hundreds of millions of devices.
+And today, UWP apps can be downloaded from the Microsoft Store on hundreds of millions of devices.

 If you had told me this 4 years ago when I was developing macOS apps and tearing my hair out trying to get them published in the Mac App Store, I would have chuckled.
 But now, the macOS store is seriously stunted by comparison.
 It can’t even keep up with its older brother, the iOS App Store.